baruchel/vim-notebook/README.md

 Just start it with:

-    :call NotebookStart()
+    :NotebookStart

 (or add some shortcut in your configuration file).

-Then, a block of code may be evaluated with:
+Then, a block of code (at the position of the cursor) may be evaluated with:

-    :call NotebookEvaluate()
+    :NotebookEvaluate

 The whole notebook document may be evaluated with:

-    :call NotebookEvaluateAll()
+    :NotebookEvaluateAll

+The kernel may be stopped with one of the two following commands:

+    :NotebookStop
+    :NotebookClose

+The kernel may be stopped and restarted with:

+    :NotebookRestart

 If you encounter some issues, just type `:!ps` and if you see your interpreter still running though not answering, you may want to kill all involved processes with:

-    :call NotebookEmergencyStop()
+    :NotebookEmergencyStop

 or rather with

-    :call NotebookEmergencyRestart()
+    :NotebookEmergencyRestart